arloheim/gregorail/README.md

 ## Issues and feature requests

 GregoRail is always open for improvement!
-Should you encounter a bug while using the plugin or have a feature request, please [create an issue](https://github.com/arloheim/gregorail/issues) or, if you have some plugin coding experience, make a [pull request](https://github.com/arloheim/gregorail/pulls).
+Should you encounter a bug while using the plugin or have a feature request, please [create an issue](https://github.com/arloheim/gregorail/issues) or, if you have some coding experience, make a [pull request](https://github.com/arloheim/gregorail/pulls).
 Note that feature requests are judged on a case-by-case basis and are not guaranteed to be implemented immediately or at all.

 ## License

-GregoRail is licensed under the [GPL 3.0](https://github.com/arloheim/gregorail/blob/master/LICENSE.txt) license.
+GregoRail is licensed under the GNU LGPL 3.0 license.
+See the [license file](LICENSE.txt) for more information.